6th Sunday of Easter

-With the exception of Sunday, Tuesday and Thursday, Fr.
-Patterson will celebrate Mass privately during the week for the following Intentions.
-You are encouraged to wear face coverings when attending Church, unless you are medically exempt.
+With the exception of Sunday and Tuesday, I will celebrate Mass privately during the week remembering the following Intentions

 Lord Jesus, I believe that you are present in the most Blessed Sacrament.
 I love you above all things and I desire to receive you into my soul.
 Since I cannot now receive you sacramentally, come at least spiritually into my heart.
 I embrace you as if you were already there and unite myself wholly to you.
 Never permit me to be separated from you.
 Amen.

 In case you are not aware, a parish priest is obliged to celebrate Mass for the “Intentions of the Parishioners” every Sunday or Holyday, which prevents him from fulfilling personal intentions on those occasions.